letsdeepchat/letsdeepchat/README.md

 ## My Favourite Quote

-> **"The real skill is: knowing what to ask, how to fix, and how to apply."** - Modi Ji 🤪😂
+> **"The real skill is: knowing what to ask, how to fix, how and where to apply."** - Modi Ji 🤪😂